Precious-Udoibok/Precious-Udoibok.github.io/README.md

 - Worked on integrating Paystack for payment processing, allowing seamless handling of transactions via bank cards, resulting in a more secure and efficient payment flow.

-- Developed a Phone Inventory System api  consumed by the frontend team
+- Developed a Phone Inventory System api consumed by the frontend

+- Developed an Attendance Management System (AMS) API consumend by the frontend

 - Developed games(Snake games, Ping_Pong game, Turtle Racing game) using python tkiner